-- 1. Officers will use their assigned units during their regular course of duty.
+1. Personnel will use their assigned vehicles during their regular course of duty.
 In the event their assigned unit is unavailable for use, a supervisor will issue them a pool vehicle to drive.
 A pool vehicle may only be driven while on duty and will be turned back in to a supervisor at the end of a duty shift.
-Pool vehicles shall never be used as a take home vehicle. - 2.
-If a pool vehicle is unavailable, supervisors shall obtain a vehicle from an officer who is off duty to serve as a pool vehicle. - 3.
-Officers on disciplinary suspension shall not be authorized to drive an assigned vehicle home and must return their vehicle to the department until such time as they return to full duty, or their assignment of a take home vehicle is reinstated. - 4.
-Officers on light duty shall not operate a marked take home vehicle.
+Pool vehicles shall never be used as a take home vehicle without the approval of the Chief of Police.

+- 2. Personnel on disciplinary suspension of any kind shall not be authorized to drive an assigned vehicle home and must return their vehicle to the department until such time as they return to active duty, or their assignment of a take home vehicle is reinstated. - 3.
+Officers on light duty shall not operate a marked take home vehicle. - 4.
+City vehicles may be used to attend training in and out of State with approval from the Chief of Police or his designee. - 5.
+Division commanders and above may operate their assigned vehicles anytime, anywhere within the State of Alabama, and out of State as approved by the Chief of Police.